benwaddell/phoenix/README.md

 Some may argue that this is a poor use of AWS resources.
 I don't necessarily disagree, but since we are only using servers that are otherwise inactive (through Spot Pricing), we are not really taking away resources that are in demand elsewhere.

-Overall, this is not intended to be a "get rich" scheme, but instead a fun way to play around in AWS, while also earning some rewards in the process.
+Overall, this is not intended to be a "get rich scheme", but instead a fun way to play around in AWS, while also earning some rewards in the process.